BECOMING A DOG TRAINER

 - Do not expect to go to work for a dog trainer who lives near you, learn everything from them and then set up as their competitor (most good trainers will require people who want to intern with them to sign a non-disclosure and non-compete agreement that prohibits you from going into business near them).
 Think about it from their perspective!
 They may have spent years developing their business and learning what works well in your area -- so it is unfair for you to expect to get the benefit of all that hard-earned experience for free.

-There are some excellent books that can support your learning and provide you with the knowledge you need - these books are often the recommended texts for many of the major programs (these links are to U.S.-based Dogwise Publishing who offer many e-books, you can also search for these books at Canadian sellers like Mungo Books):
+There are some excellent books that can support your learning and provide you with the knowledge you need - the books below are often the recommended texts for many of the major programs (these links are to U.S.-based Dogwise Publishing who offer many e-books, you can also search for these books at Canadian sellers like Mungo Books):

 Coaching People to Train Their Dogs 2nd ed. by Terry Ryan.
 Considered by many to be the single most important book new trainers should read.